nichonaugle/MONICO-X-PredictAI/README.md

 If you leave the MDNS_DEVICE_NAME as predictai-XXXXX, the device will automatically generate and resolve its hostname via mDNS.
 To access the FastAPI interface and test API endpoints, navigate to: http://<MDNS_DEVICE_NAME>:<SERVER_PORT>/docs

+## Model
+For more information about training and using the model, please navigate to /src/model/README_retraining.md

 ## Contributing